Sumail

-Syed Sumail Hassan (born 13 February 1999), better known mononymously as Sumail, is a Pakistani and American professional Dota 2 player for team Nigma Galaxy.
+Syed Sumail Hassan (born 13 February 1999), better known mononymously as Sumail, is a Pakistani professional Dota 2 player for team Nigma Galaxy.
 He has played in five iterations of The International, winning in 2015 as a member of Evil Geniuses.

 Hassan's professional career began when he signed with Evil Geniuses in 2015.
 That same year, he and the team won The International 2015, which awarded him over a million dollars in prize money.
 He spent the next four years with the team, having varying degrees of success.
 In 2019, Hassan left EG to briefly play alongside his brother on the Quincy Crew before signing with OG in 2020.
 He has also played for Team Liquid, Team Aster, and Team Secret.

 Early years

 Sumail was born on 13 February 1999, in Karachi, Pakistan.
 He has a brother, Yawar Hassan, who also plays professional Dota 2.
 Sumail first started playing Dota when he was eight years old.
 He and his family moved from Pakistan to the United States in 2012.
 He lives in Rosemont, Illinois, as a resident of the United States.